bogomirov/keyboard-shortcuts/README.md

 ![Screenshot of an Windows 7 desktop with a background image containing the keyboard shortcuts of Eclipse PDT on left and Windows Active Desktop on right](screenshot.png)

-Screenshot of an Windows 7 desktop with a background image containing the keyboard shortcuts of both Eclipse PDT (on left) and Windows Active Desktop (on right).
+Screenshot of an Windows 7 desktop with a background image containing the keyboard shortcuts of both Eclipse PDT (left half) and Windows Active Desktop (right half).

 To create desktop backgrounds encompassing all display resolutions, multi-monitor layouts, application shortcuts and personal tastes is practically impossible.
 Neither this project has such an ambition.
 For the time being, the images provided here: